AGOUZAL-SAID/TELECOM_PROJ/README.md

 ## Repository Structure

-The repository is organized into several directories, each corresponding to a specific part of the project or a study module.
+The repository is organized into several directories, each corresponding to a specific part of the project.

 ### `D1`